SteveEdson/impala-php/README.md

 ## Making API calls

-All API methods accept an object as their first argument, containing the parameters for the API call.
-This object can be omitted if there are no arguments to set.
+API methods accept an associative array as their first argument, containing the parameters for the API call.
+This can be omitted if there are no arguments to set.

 API methods that take an ID have the ID as the first argument.